 Recommendation: What makes the candidate a good fit?
 Offer specific examples of skills or qualifications that match the role.

 Anecdote or example: Include a personal anecdote about what it’s like to work with the candidate.
-Include any soft skills you’ve observed them to possess.
+Include any workplace or people skills you’ve observed them to possess.

 Closing: Give an overview of why you’d recommend this person.